 1. Open up Twitter and create a new account if you don’t already have one.

 2. Find the scheduling tool – this is usually located in the settings or preferences section.
 Once you’ve found the scheduling tool, enter the date and time you want your tweet to be published.

 3. Compose your tweet and hit ‘schedule’.

-In order to schedule a tweet in 2021, you’ll need to use a third-party application such as Hootsuite, Tweetdeck, or Buffer.
+In order to schedule a tweet, you’ll need to use a third-party application such as Hootsuite, Tweetdeck, or Buffer.
 Once you’ve created an account with one of these platforms, you can compose your tweet and select the date and time you’d like it to be published.
 Keep in mind that tweeting at peak hours (such as during commute times or during lunch breaks) will help to ensure that your message is seen by the greatest number of people.